sygmaprotocol/sygma-relayer-deployment/README.md

 ### Run the deployment
-After configuration is done, current pipline will run on every **push to main branch**.
+After configuration is done, the current pipeline will run on every **push to the main branch**.
 Make sure to grant all necessary permissions to the pipeline, either using IAM Roles or Environment Variables.

 ### Confirm
 Go to the logs.
 You should see something like
-`Processing 0 deposit events in blocks: 3422205 to 3422209` - this is the log that parsing the blocks in search of bridging event.
+`Processing 0 deposit events in blocks: 3422205 to 3422209` - this is the log that parses the blocks in search of bridging events.
 That means that relayer up and listening.

 ## Other

-#### To change number of the relayers to deploy
+#### To change the number of relayers to deploy
 Amount of IDS in array set amount of relayers to be deployed.

-#### Relayer sahred configuration
+#### Relayer shared configuration
-Relayer configuration is done with `--config-url` flag on Relayer start and can be chagned [here](https://github.com/sygmaprotocol/sygma-relayer-deployment/blob/main/ecs/task_definition_TESTNET.j2#L23)
+Relayer configuration is done with `--config-url` flag on Relayer start and can be changed [here](https://github.com/sygmaprotocol/sygma-relayer-deployment/blob/main/ecs/task_definition_TESTNET.j2#L23)
-This flag set-up shared configuration IPNS url that is used by all Relayers in MPC network and provided by Sygma.
+This flag set-up shared configuration IPNS URL that is used by all Relayers in the MPC network and provided by Sygma.
-More on [shared configuration]() <-- TODO add link when shared config doc is ready
+More on [shared configuration]() <-- TODO add a link when shared config doc is ready

-#### Add new domain
+#### Add a new domain
 Add one more [DOM config](https://github.com/sygmaprotocol/devops/blob/main/relayers/ecs/task_definition-TESTNET.j2#L67)